 Join us in congratulating our five 2021 Bay Nature Local Heroes!
 We’re planning two fun, virtual events where you can hear from each of these remarkable individuals, who have done so much for the Bay Area natural environment.
-Please pencil in Sunday, April 11 at 5:00 pm, and Tuesday, April 13 at 4:00 pm, with more details and registration information to come in January.
+We’ll also be celebrating Bay Nature, now in its 21st year of publishing stories about our fascinating Bay Area natural world.
+Register here for Sunday, April 11, 5:00-6:15 pm, and Tuesday, April 13 at 4:00-5 pm.
 Sponsorship opportunities are available here.

 Meet the Heroes

 Director of Conservation (1999-2021), Sonoma Land Trust

 In her 21 years as Conservation Director for Sonoma Land Trust, Wendy Eliot secured over fifty million dollars of funding and conducted complex negotiations to protect nearly 20,000 acres of parks, habitats, and working lands from the Sonoma Baylands to Lake Sonoma to the coast.
 She advanced groundbreaking regional conservation strategies, including the regional Sonoma Valley Wildlife Corridor program; the Southeast Santa Rosa Greenway; and protection of over 5,000 acres of conservation lands along San Francisco Bay for restoration to counter the impacts from sea level rise and protect vital habitat and human infrastructure.